Empezeeet/DnD-MasterApp/README.md

-Version Naming:
+## Version Naming:
+#### One of these abbreviations you can see in bottom left corner of app:
- - LG -> Legacy (first ever written version)
+ - LG -> Legacy (first ever written version, not available now)
  - [Current Version] VJS -> Vanilla JS (first rewrite of app in VanillaJS)
  - NTS -> Typescript Next.JS (second rewrite coming soon)